No Google Doodle For Easter: Google Snubs Easter For 17th Year In A Row

 — Aleph (@woke8yearold) April 16, 2017

 Easter is an important Christian holiday, although millions of people observe it in a non-religious manner.
-Originally, Easter celebrates the day that Christ rose from the dead after his Crucifixion.
+Christians believe that Easter celebrates the day that Christ rose from the dead after his Crucifixion.

 Easter is celebrated by at least a billion people all over the world.
 Therefore, the lack of an Easter Doodle doesn’t go unnoticed.